easensoy/HOOVI-Vacuum-Cleaner-Robot/README.md

 # Depth-First Search

-Depth first search (DFS) algorithm or searching technique starts with the root node of the graph G, and then travel to deeper and deeper until we find the goal node or the node which has no children by visiting different node of the tree
+Depth first search (DFS) algorithm or searching technique starts with the root node of the graph G, and then travel to deeper and deeper until we find the goal node or the node which has no children by visiting different node of the tree.

 # DFS vs BFS
 ![image](https://user-images.githubusercontent.com/76905667/182620015-ba53b7ad-3e95-4cc6-afd8-8dda643bfe0f.png)